breatheco-de/content/src/content/lesson/bootstrap-tutorial-of-bootstrap-5.md

 ```

-> :point_up: Important!
+> ☝️ Important!
 The Modal needs Javascript in order to work.
 Remember to include the three Javascript files that are needed in a typical Bootstrap Skeleton: JS, Popper and Bootstrap.js

 ## What you really need to know about Bootstrap